ryancurrah/ryancurrah.github.io/_posts/2015-10-23-git-revert-merge.md

 ---
 layout: post
-title: Git - Reset Merge
+title: Revert A Merge In Git
 categories:
   - git
   - tech
 tags:
   - git
-description: How to reset a merge in git.
+description: How to revert a merge in git.
 comments: true
 published: true
 ---